Skip to content

 Analyze the response

-You will see the response received to your HTTP Client:
+You will see the following response received to your HTTP Client:

 {